paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 [For definition of “congressional intelligence committees” as used in section 325(b) of Pub.
 L. 111–259, set out above, see section 2 of Pub.
 L. 111–259, set out as a note under [section 3003 of this title](./chapter-044-national-security.md#section-3003).]

 #### Future-Years Intelligence Program
 Pub.
+L. 113–235, div.
+C, title VIII, § 8095, Dec.
+16, 2014, 128 Stat.
+2276, provided that: “The Director of National Intelligence shall submit to Congress each year, at or about the time that the President’s budget is submitted to Congress that year under [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim), United States Code, a future-years intelligence program (including associated annexes) reflecting the estimated expenditures and proposed appropriations included in that budget.
+Any such future-years intelligence program shall cover the fiscal year with respect to which the budget is submitted and at least the four succeeding fiscal years.”

+Similar provisions were contained in the following appropriation acts:

+Pub.
+L. 113–76, div.
+C, title VIII, § 8090, Jan.
+17, 2014, 128 Stat.
+126.

+Pub.
 L. 113–6, div.
 C, title VIII, § 8091, Mar.
 26, 2013, 127 Stat.
-318, provided that: “The Director of National Intelligence shall submit to Congress each year, at or about the time that the President’s budget is submitted to Congress that year under [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim), United States Code, a future-years intelligence program (including associated annexes) reflecting the estimated expenditures and proposed appropriations included in that budget.
-Any such future-years intelligence program shall cover the fiscal year with respect to which the budget is submitted and at least the four succeeding fiscal years.”

-Similar provisions were contained in the following appropriation acts:
+318.

 Pub.
 L. 112–74, div.
 A, title VIII, § 8094, Dec.
 23, 2011, 125 Stat.
 828.